 Following the initial visit and the decision to move forward with your application to foster, you would be invited to attend our three Skills to Foster training days here at the agency.

 After being approved as a foster carer at panel you would then be expected to complete your Training, Support and Development Standards, this needs to be attained within twelve months.
 You will have the support of a Social Worker as well as an experienced Foster Carer.
 Fostering is a professional career, so there is an expectation to complete further training each year.
-We have a variety of relevant workshops in our training programme.
-We also have a range of online courses available.

 We want our carers to feel supported.
 This is not something you do alone, as a foster carer you create a whole new network of people who want the same as you, to help children and young people at a time of need.
 We want to be part of that journey with you.